microsoft/vscode-docs/docs/java/java-webapp.md

 ## Update your project to use Azure CLI for authentication

 Open your `pom.xml` file in your project folder (complete).
-Find and remove the below snippet in azure-webapp-maven-plugin configuration section so we will authenticate with Azure using Azure CLI, which we've already logged in with.
+Find and remove the snippet below in azure-webapp-maven-plugin `configuration` section so we will authenticate with Azure using Azure CLI, which we've already logged in with.

 ![Remove Authentication](images/java-webapp/remove-auth.png)